oneapi-src/oneAPI-samples/Tools/Migration/vector-add-dpct/README.md

 This sample demonstrates how to migrate a simple program from CUDA to Data Parallel C++.
-Vector Add provides an easy way to verify that your development environment is set up correctly to use the Intel® DPC++ Compatibility Tool (dpct).
+Vector Add provides an easy way to verify that your development environment is set up correctly to use the Intel&reg; DPC++ Compatibility Tool (dpct).